minetest/minetest/README.md

-    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_FREETYPE=ON         - Build with FreeType2; Allows using TTF fonts ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
+    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_FREETYPE=ON         - Build with FreeType2; Allows using TTF fonts ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Build for OpenGL ES instead of OpenGL (requires support by Irrlicht) ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
     ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend